jimyx17/gotiny/README.md

 The idea will remain the same, the only changes that are going to be introduced are:

-- Errors won't panic (this might imply performance penalties)
+- ~~Errors won't panic (this might imply performance penalties)~~
-- Will try to find a solucion for cycling values
+- Will try to find a solucion for cycling values **WIP**
-- Will try to translate chinese into english... without understanding a single word of chinese and english not being my mother tongue
+- ~~Will try to translate chinese into english... without understanding a single word of chinese and english not being my mother tongue~~